kyma-incubator/compass/docs/archive/README.md

 ## Overview

-This directory contains the following archived documents:
+This directory contains the following archived document:

 - [Establishing a trusted connection](./establish-trusted-connection.md)